tangxiangong/diffusionx/README.md

         let speed: f64 = speed.into();
         if speed <= 0.0 {
             return Err(XError::InvalidParameters(format!(
-                "speed must be greater than 0, but got {speed}", )));
+                "speed must be greater than 0, but got {speed}" )));
         }
         Ok(Self {